nevalang/neva/ARCHITECTURE.md

 ## Why union types are allowed for constants at syntax level?

 You indeed can declare `const foo int | string = 42` and that won't make much sense.
 The problem it's not enough to restrict that at root level, you also have to recursively check every complex type like `struct`, `list` or `map`.
 And that is impossible to make at syntax level and require work in analyzer.
 This is could be done in the future when we cover more important cases.

+## Why we have special syntax for union?

+We don't have sugar for `maybe<T>` and `list<T>` so why would we have this for unions?
+The reason is union is special for the type system.
+It's handled differently at the level of compatibility checking and resolving.

+However it's not `struct` where we _technically_ have to have some "literal" syntax.
+It's possible in theory to have just `union<T1, T2, ...
+Tn>` like e.g. in Python but would require _type-system_ known about `union` name and handle this reference expressions very differently.
+In fact this will only make design more complicated because we _pretend_ like it's regular type instantiation consisting of reference and arguments but in fact it's not.

+Lastly it's just common to have `|` syntax for unions.